Wolokin/MagicPlatformer/README.md

 After running the game, you will be greeted with the start menu.
-From here you can select the number of players (2-4), the skin of each player and the input they will use.
-Note: for the player to spawn, the input needs to be present, i.e. if you select a controller as an input, but there is no controller connected, the player will not spawn.
+From here you can select the number of players (2-4), the skin of each player and the input they will use.<br>
+**Note**: for the player to spawn, the input needs to be present, i.e. if you select a controller as an input, but there is no controller connected, the player will not spawn.

-When you're ready with your selections, proceed to select 'Map 1' at the bottom to start fighting.
+When you're ready with your selections, proceed to select 'Map 1' at the bottom to start playing.

 ### Movement & Controls